osmandapp/web/main/docs/user/search/search-all.md

 ![Search Android](@site/static/img/search/search_all_near_location_andr.png)

 You can use the search in the vicinity of a specific location.
 To do this, select the required point [from the list in the search menu](#full-text-search) or select it directly on the map.
-In the [Map Context Menu](../map/map-context-menu.md#actions), select *Actions → Search nearby*.
+In the [map context menu](../map/map-context-menu.md#actions), select *Actions → Search nearby*.

 ## Search Address